Mental Health & Well-Being

-First Aid for Mental Health courses were first developed in Australia in the early 2000s.
+Mental Health First Aid courses were first developed in Australia in the early 2000s.
 Together with her husband psychology Professor Tony Jorm, Betty Kitchener, a trained teacher, counsellor and nurse, founded the mental health first aid training, a programme which has spread to many countries worldwide.
 In Switzerland ensa offers their training including courses in English and online courses.

 The aim of First Aid for Mental Health workshops and trainings is

 - for everyone to be able to offer first-aid support

 - to give participants the confidence to step in, reassure and support a person in distress

 - to improve the confidence and the skills of family members, friends and co-workers to recognise signs of mental ill health

 - to encourage people to start a conversation with a person who may be experiencing a mental health issue

 - for family members, friends and co-workers to be able to guide those affected towards appropriate support

 - to enhance interpersonal skills such as non-judgemental (active) listening

 - to give participants the practical skills to spot triggers and signs of mental health issues